rana-repo/Python_boto3/README.md

 This repository contails following Scripts:

-1. Script to delete all the snapshots older than N days.
+1. To delete all the snapshots older than N days.
+2. To deregister unused ami.